Why Mewalal Choudhary, Bihar’s new education minister is in the eye of a storm

 "Like Mewalal Choudhary the Education Minister, Chief Minister @NitishKumar himself has tarnished his image and hurt his political reputation," Mishra tweeted with the hashtag 'Sack Mewalal' in Hindi.
 While the minister was not available for comment, his Personal Assistant Abhishek Kumar said only courts will decide if he was guilty.

 "The minister has to say that the courts are supreme," Abhishek told PTI.
 "And if there is any case, only the court can decide whether somebody is guilty or not.
 There is no need to say anything when the case is sub-judice."
-Asked if the JD(U) suspending Chouhary was an admission of guilt, Abhishek said, "This is the party's rule that if you face any allegations, you are asked to (leave) for some time."
+Asked if the JD(U) suspending Choudhary was an admission of guilt, Abhishek said, "This is the party's rule that if you face any allegations, you are asked to (leave) for some time."